simply-logical/simply-logical/paper/paper.md

 Chapter 6 discusses best-first search and its optimality, leading to the A$^\star$ algorithm and a brief discussion of non-exhaustive heuristic search strategies (beam search and hill-climbing).
-Finally, Part III deals with advanced topics.
+Finally, Part III encompasses advanced topics.
 Chapter 7 covers natural language parsing and interpretation, touching upon context-free grammar as well as definite clause resolution and grammar.
 Chapter 8 discusses reasoning with incomplete information in view of the Closed